Welcome to Class 3

 Mrs Battle - Teaching Assistant

-Mrs Hickey - PPA cover (Tuesday afternoon and Thursday morning)
+Miss Crawford - PPA cover (Tuesday afternoon and Thursday morning)

 Our Class saint is Kateri Tekakwitha.
 Her feast day is on the 14th July.